itangdav/CompleteEnumerationOfERGs/index.md

 # Non-Triangle-Free Edge Regular Graphs

-This is a complete enumeration up to N=21.
+This is a complete enumeration up to N=20, and for N=21, we have an incomplete enumeration of (21,6,1) and a complete numeration of all other parameter sets.

 You can download all the files [here](https://github.com/itangdav/DatabaseOfERGs/tree/main/FinalGraphs) and find the source code [here.](https://github.com/itangdav/DatabaseOfERGs/tree/main/SourceCode/EdgeRegularGraphEnumeration)